College Solar Installation a Learning Opportunity for Students

-While a licensed electrician is required to interconnect the solar panels once they’re installed, Venkatesan said the interns are qualified to complete the panel installation portion of a rooftop solar system.
+While licensed electricians Carnegie are required to interconnect the solar panels once they’re installed, Venkatesan said the interns are qualified to complete the panel installation portion of a rooftop solar system.

 “I feel like on Molokai there’s a lot of demand, the skills of the interns is quite valuable — how they channel that is up to them,” he said.
 “If you get a quote from a Maui company, it’s expensive.
 The local knowledge is good to have.”